hardesc/rbp-npm/npm/doc/misc/npm-config.md

 * Default: '^'
 * Type: String

 Configure how versions of packages installed to a package.json file via `--save` or `--save-dev` get prefixed.

-For example if a package has version `1.2.3`, by default its version is set to `^1.2.3` which allows minor upgrades for that package, but after `npm config set save-prefix='~'` it would be set to `~1.2.3` which only allows patch upgrades.
+For example if a package has version `1.2.3`, by default it's version is set to `^1.2.3` which allows minor upgrades for that package, but after

-### scope

-* Default: ""
-* Type: String

-Associate an operation with a scope for a scoped registry.
-Useful when logging in to a private registry for the first time:
-`npm login --scope=@organization --registry=registry.organization.com`, which
-will cause `@organization` to be mapped to the registry for future installation of packages specified according to the pattern `@organization/package`.
+`npm config set save-prefix='~'` it would be set to `~1.2.3` which only allows patch upgrades.

 ### searchopts